-Ever since that wiffleball game ended badly back in 1969 and I had to apologize to the scariest neighbor on the block for my bad language, my life has been filled with challenging conversations.
-I seem to have a knack for talking with others about hard topics..
-You know, the ones we were trained to avoid—politics, sex and religion.
+Ever since that wiffleball game ended badly back in 1969 and I had to apologize for my bad language, my life has been filled with challenging conversations.
+I seem to have a knack for talking with others about hard topics.
+You know, the ones we were trained to avoid—politics, sex, guns and religion.
 And I’d add one more—suicide.
-I’ve hosted intentional conversations on all of these topics.
-I find it meaningful and healing to go into these dangerous waters and attempt to help others work through their fears and roadblocks.
+I’ve hosted conversations on all of these topics.
+I enjoy the challenge of going into these dangerous waters and attempting to help others work through their fears and roadblocks, as I work through my own.

 My belief is that when we talk about these things, openly and skillfully, it decreases divisions and makes resolution more likely.
 I also believe healthy, open communication about difficult topics helps minimize mental health problems.
-Especially now, during these stressful and strange months of Covid-19.
+Especially now, during these unprecedented times.

 This next part could be triggering if you have been close to a suicide.
 So read with awareness and be willing to stop at any point….